GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 point," but machine learning will look for patterns among all available data that may be indiscernible to humans.

 Machine learning uses these patterns to optimize performance by adding more relevant audiences and adjusting bids based on the predicted performance of those audiences.
 The Privacy Sandbox is one of many sources of signals that will be available to inform machine learning after third-party cookie deprecation.

 Machine learning can maximize ad performance by continually testing and learning all the best audiences, placements, and bids across time, campaigns, and even advertisers.
 It's worth noting that sophisticated analytics performed by skilled teams can also discover similar correlations.

 Reducing the need for advertisers to manage audiences, placements, and bids will simplify advertiser workload and enable machine learning systems to drive the best possible outcomes.
-Ad tech investments in automated solutions -- in addition to benefiting advertisers -- can also help transition away from third-party cookies.
+Ad tech investments in automated solutions&mdash;in addition to benefiting advertisers&mdash;can also help transition away from third-party cookies.

 ### Additional signals for machine learning

-Ad tech solutions have always factored in multiple signals when deciding whether to bid to serve an ad.
-In a world without cross-site cookie tracking, ad tech solutions will benefit from using every available privacy-safe signal in machine learning to predict business outcomes like clicks or conversions.
+Ad tech providers have always factored in multiple signals when deciding whether to bid to serve an ad.
+In a world without cross-site cookie tracking, ad tech will benefit from using every available privacy-safe signal in machine learning to predict business outcomes, such as clicks or conversions.

 The following privacy-safe signals are sometimes undervalued but can contribute significantly to ad relevance in a future without third-party cookies:

 1.  **Ad creative features**: Analyzing ad creative at a component level (e.g., text, images, design) may help predict performance with specific audiences or on certain pages, such as the ad's subject matter or whether it includes a lot of text.
 1.  **First-party data**: Publishers, marketers, and retail networks are increasingly building first-party identifiers and segments, such as [seller-defined audiences](https://iabtechlab.com/sda).
 Knowing a user's behavior over time on a given site allows you to better predict what ads work best for that user or segment on that site, without cross-site profiling.
 A publisher's first-party data can help improve bidding across all their sites.
 These site-specific bid improvements can cumulatively increase performance across a campaign.

-Ad tech solutions can unlock the best results by combining all available tools, such as machine learning and privacy-safe signals from privacy-preserving APIs, along with contextual data, creative data, and first-party data.
+Ad tech providers can unlock the best results by combining all available tools, such as machine learning and privacy-safe signals from privacy-preserving APIs, along with contextual data, creative data, and first-party data.